Classes and Workshops - Studio K and WATERFALL ARTS

 DRAWING

-STILL SKILLS - A basic and thorough introduction to drawing, working from a variety of still life setups - For those who love to draw, a drawing fundamentals refresher experience is a bonus.
+A basic and thorough introduction to drawing by working from a variety of still life setups - For those who love to draw, a drawing fundamentals refresher experience is a bonus.
 In this class, we’re going to take the ‘still life’ to a new level.
 We’ll go beyond representation of the arrangement itself, to finding structure on the page.
 This means thinking about basic drawing issues: size and placement of information/ accurate measurement/ figure-ground interaction/ editing/ focal points/ compositional integration/ managed markmaking.
 Drawing is about taking what we see and translating it into the language of the visual .

 Shown work by Kris Engman, students and other artists